-There are two different types of cholesterol.
-High-density lipoprotein (HDL) is considered “good” cholesterol because it helps the body rid itself of low-density lipoprotein (LDL), which is known as the “bad” cholesterol.
-High levels of LDL cholesterol can double a person’s risk of a heart attack.
+There are two main types of cholesterol: high-density lipoprotein (HDL) and low-density lipoprotein (LDL).
+HDL cholesterol is considered “good” cholesterol because it helps the body get rid of LDL cholesterol, which is known as “bad” cholesterol.
+High levels of LDL cholesterol can double your risk of having a heart attack.

 - LDL cholesterol: less than 100 mg/dL

 - HDL cholesterol: more than 60 mg/dL

 - Total cholesterol: less than 200 mg/dL

 Adopting healthy lifestyle habits and eating foods that increase HDL cholesterol and lower LDL cholesterol are good for your overall health.
 But these steps may not be enough for you.
 If your LDL cholesterol levels remain high after you improve your diet and exercise habits, you still have work to do to reduce your risk of heart disease.

 Two possible solutions are statins and plant sterols.
 Statins are medications prescribed by a doctor, and plant sterols are substances found in certain plant-based foods.
 Let’s look at how these two options compare in lowering cholesterol levels.

 Statins work by lowering levels of LDL cholesterol in your body.
 They do this by reducing the amount of LDL cholesterol that your liver makes.
 Statins also help your body reabsorb any cholesterol that’s built up in your arteries.